damianhakert/damianhakert.github.io/source/posts/2016-12-01-building-gitlab-office-hours.html.md

 {::options parse_block_html="true" /}

-Following the release of [GitLab 8.14][gitlab-8-14], VP of Product [Job van der Voort][job-twitter] hosted a YouTube live stream to discuss how our product team is working to realize GitLab's vision and some of the awesome features we just released.
+Following the release of [GitLab 8.14][gitlab-8-14], VP of Product [Job van der Voort][job-twitter] hosted a YouTube live stream to discuss how our team is working to realize GitLab's vision and some of the awesome features we just released.
 Check out the video and highlights below.

 <figure class="video_container">